AlaaShaheen2/-Vet-Clinic-/README.md

 ## Show your support

-Give a ⭐️ if you like this project!
+Please give a ⭐️ if you like this project!

-## Acknowledgments

-- Hat tip to anyone whose code was used
-- Inspiration
-- etc

 ## 📝 License

-This project is [MIT](./MIT.md) licensed.
+- This project is [MIT](./LICENSE.txt) licensed.